 Bottom line: Implementing new security protocols is only half the battle; you need to make sure these solutions work for accounts with low- and high-level permissions.

 Running your application through tests and implementing changes could take weeks— even months— to get through all the major threats.
 During that time, your company will be even more vulnerable to attacks.

 Bottom line: Your application is at its weakest when your team is testing and implementing changes.
 Create an additional layer of protection by using a web application firewall.

-For more information about web authentication and how to protect your application, check out our additional resources:
+Hopefully, you’ve learned how to organize the process as well as a few tips and tricks to make the experience go more efficiently.
+For more information about web authentication and how to protect your application, check out these additional resources:

 - Top Single Sign-On (SSO) Solutions for Companies and Nonprofits: With SSO, users are able to log into multiple accounts using just one set of credentials.
 Learn about our top recommendations for a tool that can help your application thrive.